tushar-sharma/tushar-sharma.github.io/_posts/2014-05-04-digging-secret-codes-past.md

 <p>
 <img style="float: left; margin: 0px 15px 15px 0px;" src="{{ root_url }}/img/seal.jpg" />
 The excavations have recovered some of the seals used at that time.
 The seal is in Indus script.
 There two camps divided on how to interpret this script.
-First camp believe this is nothing more than semagrams.
+First camp believe this is nothing more than <b>semagrams</b>.
 In this each letter represents  whole idea.
 Like the drawing of fish would represent fish.
-The other camp argues that this hieroglyphs represent phonograms based on rebus system .
+The other camp argues that this hieroglyphs represent <b>phonograms</b> based on rebus system .
 In this each letters represents a phoneme (speech sound).
 Unfortunately Indus script is yet to be deciphered.
 </p>